paulrobertlloyd/jekyll-roman/README.md

 ## Usage

 This filter takes any given number, and converts it to roman numerals.
-For example, if you wish to display the year of your site's copyright, you would write the following:
+For example, if you wish to display the year of your site’s copyright, you would write the following:

 ```html
 <h1>&copy; {{ site.time | date:"%Y" | roman }}</h1>